davorg/davecross.co.uk/docs/index.md

 ![Dave Cross](/img/dc-cartoon.png)

 Hi, I'm [@davorg](https://links.davecross.co.uk/) on most social media, where my bio describes me as:

 > Geek, Fintech, SEO, Lefty.
 Feminist, Atheist.
 Skeptic.
 Rationalist.
 Secularist.
 Humanist.
 Republican (UK Meaning!).
 Londoner.
 Music lover.
 Writer.
 Genealogist.

 ... which probably about covers it.

 Mostly, I make things from software.
-I've been a freelancer developer since 1995, but I recently gave that up to concentrate on my own projects.
+I've been a freelancer developer since 1995.
+These days, I mostly work on my own projects, but I'll still take on the occasional bit of freelance work.

 I've made things like
 [Apollo 11 at 50](https://twitter.com/apollo11at50)